 Run FreematicsEmulator.exe to launch the GUI software.
 Once the GUI is loaded, it will automatically attempt to connect with the emulator.
 Once connected, the Connect button will turn into Disconnect.

-Your OBD-II device should then work as if plugged in the OBD-II port of a real car.
+Now plug in your OBD-II device and it should work as if plugged in the OBD-II port of a real car.
 You can use the GUI to change the value of OBD-II PIDs, state of readiness monitors, diagnostic trouble code (DTC) and VIN.

-To start using the emulator with Freematics Emulator App, follow these steps:
+To start using the emulator with Freematics App, follow these steps:

 The emulator requires DC 12V power supply.
 Connect the power adapter to the emulator.

 Download and install Freematics Controller App on your mobile device.
 The app is available for Android (click here to download the APK) and iOS (search Freematics Controller in the App Store).

 Once the App is launched, it will search for nearby emulator and found devices will be listed on screen.
 Tap Connect button to connect and the control interface will be loaded.